Direct TPE Measurement via $e^+p/e^-p$ Scattering at low $\varepsilon$ in Hall A: Conclusion

 Despite recent measurements of the $e^+p/e^-p$ cross section ratio, the proton's form factor discrepancy has not been conclusively resolved, and new measurements at higher momentum transfer are needed.
 With a positron source at CEBAF, the enormous capabilities of the Hall A spectrometers can be brought to bear on this problem and provide a wealth of new data over a widely important kinematic range.

 Using the existing and in-development spectrometers in Hall A, our proposed measurement could be completed with a typical spectrometer configuration following the construction of a positron source.
-The measurement using standard Rosenbluth separation allows for a comparison with existing electron scattering data, while extending the search for TPE contributions to the proton form factors.
+The measurement using unpolarized lepton-proton scattering allows for a comparison with existing electron scattering data, while extending the search for TPE contributions to the proton form factors.

-Utilizing proton-only detection in SBS allows for a sensitive test of TPE contributions.
-It does not directly compare positron and electron scattering at fixed kinematics.
-Instead, it measures the impact of TPE on the Rosenbluth extraction of $\mu_p G_E/G_M$ with high precision.
-By only detecting protons, the direction of the magnetic field does not need to be changed over the duration of the experiment, only the magnitude, minimizing systematic errors.
+The additional measured points utilizing proton-only detection in SBS allow us to extend the data to higher $Q^2$ with small statistical uncertainties and reduced systematics, as beam-related effects are suppressed.

 The data that the proposed experiment could provide covers the region of interest for determining the impact of TPE on the form factor puzzle and can be performed quickly.
 This experiment will be able to map out the transition between the regions of validity for hadronic and partonic models of hard TPE, and make definitive statements about the nature of the proton form factor discrepancy.